An Orbital House of Cards: Frequent Satellite Close Conjunctions: Discussion

 We emphasize that the CRASH Clock does not measure the onset of KCPS, nor should it be interpreted as indicating a runaway condition.
 However, it does measure the degree to which we are reliant on errorless operations.
 In the short term, a major collision is more akin to the Exxon Valdez oil spill disaster \cite{exxon} than a Hollywood-style immediate end of operations in orbit.
 Indeed, satellite operations could continue after a major collision, but would have different operating parameters, including a higher risk of collision damage.

-A CRASH Clock value of less than three days is already a reason for concern, as major solar storms, such as the May 2024 Gannon storm, can have lingering impacts for the satellite population.
-For example, in the three days during and after this storm, more than half of all satellites (mostly Starlinks) manoeuvred due to increased atmospheric drag and to avoid subsequent collisions as a result of all the manoeuvres \citep{Parker2024}.
-In such conditions, positional uncertainties can easily become as high as several km \citep{Parker2024_2}, making collision avoidance manoeuvres extremely uncertain.
+A CRASH Clock value of less than a week is already a reason for concern, \snotes{let alone a few days}, as major solar storms, such as the May 2024 Gannon storm, can have lingering impacts for the satellite population.
+For example, in the three days of this storm, nearly half of all active LEO satellites maneuvered due to increased atmospheric drag to maintain their orbits, and the unpredictable drag in addition to bulk maneuvering made collision assessment during and after the storm very difficult \citep{Parker2024,Berger}.
+Additionally, in such conditions positional uncertainties can easily become as high as several km \citep{Parker2024_2}, making collision avoidance maneuvers extremely uncertain.
 Moreover, while the May 2024 storm was the strongest geomagnetic storm in decades, The Great Geomagnetic Storm of 1859 was at least twice as intense \citep{DSTDATA,CLIVER2013}.
 That event was characterized by two strong storms within a few days of each other, with the latter commonly known as the Carrington Event (September 1859).
 The storm peaks lasted for several hours, while the storm durations were for a day and several days, respectively \citep{GREEN2006}.

-The number of collision avoidance manoeuvres made by Starlink has historically been doubling every six months \citep{Pultarova}.
-Each manoeuvre creates uncertainty in the estimated satellite positions for multiple days, with one study even finding inaccuracies immediately after the manoeuvre of up to 40 km \citep{Pultarova2}.
-As the number of required manoeuvres continues to increase, temporary lapses in collision avoidance capabilities, whether that be from inaccurate orbital determination or even a small miscommunication between operators in manoeuvre decision-making, will become increasingly catastrophic in their potential consequences.
-Indeed, in 2019 an ESA satellite was forced to manoeuvre out of the way of a Starlink satellite when a bug in SpaceX's alert system prevented them from seeing an increased collision probability \citep{boyle}.
-Before modern space traffic management policies, insufficient manoeuvre plan information between operators was the main cause that led to the Iridium-Cosmos collision of 2009 \citep{shepperd}.
+The number of collision avoidance maneuvers made by Starlink has historically been doubling every six months \citep{Pultarova}, although this seems to be the result of several factors, including lowering their risk thresholds (i.e., increasing safety practices).
+Each maneuver can create uncertainty in the estimated satellite positions, with one study even finding inaccuracies immediately after the maneuver of up to 40 km \citep{Pultarova2}.
+As the number of required maneuvers continues to increase, temporary lapses in collision avoidance capabilities, whether that be from inaccurate orbital determination or even a small miscommunication between operators in maneuver decision-making, will become increasingly catastrophic in their potential consequences.
+Indeed, in 2019 an ESA satellite was forced to maneuver out of the way of a Starlink satellite when a bug in SpaceX's alert system prevented them from seeing an increased collision probability \citep{boyle}.
+Before modern space traffic management policies, insufficient maneuver plan information between operators was the main cause that led to the Iridium-Cosmos collision of 2009 \citep{shepperd}.